banzaicloud/koperator/docs/developer.md

 # Developer Guide

-## How to run Kafka-operator in your cluster with your changes
+## How to run Koperator in your cluster with your changes

-The Kafka operator is built on the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) project.
+Koperator (formerly called Kafka Operator) is built on the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) project.

 To build the operator and run tests: